viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 ### How to connect to your mock robot with the Viam Python SDK

 The easiest way to get started writing a Python application with Viam is to navigate to the [robot page on the Viam App](https://app.viam.com/robots), select the **CONNECT** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Golang SDK**.
-These code snippets imports all the necessary libraries and sets up a connection with the Viam App in the cloud.
+These code snippets import all the necessary libraries and set up a connection with the Viam app in the cloud.
 Next, paste that boilerplate code from the **CONNECT** tab of the Viam app into a file named <file>index.py</file> or <file>index.go </file>file in your code editor, and save your file.

 You can now run the code.
-Doing so will ensure that the Python SDK is properly installed, that the viam-server instance on your robot is alive, and that the computer running the program is able to connect to that instance.
+Doing so will verifies that the Viam SDK is properly installed, that the viam-server instance on your robot is alive, and that the computer running the program is able to connect to that instance.

 You can run your code by typing the following into the terminal: